meodai/pro-color-harmonies/README.md

 Key differences:

 - **Perceptual Space**: All calculations happen in **OKLCH**, ensuring that changes in lightness and chroma are perceptually uniform.
+- **Adaptive Variations**: Unlike static formulas (e.g., always keeping the same lightness), this library analyzes the base color (is it dark? light? vibrant?) and applies different strategies to ensure the resulting palette maintains usable contrast and harmony.
 - **Muddy Zone Avoidance**: The library actively steers hues away from known "muddy" or unappealing zones (like certain dark yellows/browns) to ensure cleaner results.
 - **Style-Based Logic**: Instead of just one "Triadic" formula, you get four distinct interpretations (`square`, `triangle`, `circle`, `diamond`), each with its own logic for balancing visual weight and emotional feel.
 - **Narrative & Hierarchy**: It applies concepts like "Chroma Narratives" and "Color Hierarchy" to assign roles (protagonist, supporting, etc.) to colors, rather than treating them as equal data points.
 - **Modifiers**: It includes four unique post-processing algorithms (Sine, Wave, Zap, Block) that add organic variation and texture to the palette, simulating natural lighting or artistic shifts.

+### Adaptive Variations & Thresholds

+One of the biggest flaws in standard color generation is that a formula that works for a mid-tone red often fails for a dark navy blue.

+Pro Palette solves this by using **threshold-based logic**.
+It checks if your base color falls into specific ranges (e.g., "Dark" if Lightness < 0.3, "Light" if Lightness > 0.7) and changes the generation strategy accordingly.

+- **Dark Base**: The library might generate lighter variations to ensure visibility.
+- **Light Base**: It might generate darker, richer variations to provide grounding.

+**Smooth Interpolation**:
+Traditionally, threshold-based systems suffer from "jumps"—as you drag a lightness slider from 0.29 to 0.31, the entire palette might snap to a new configuration.
+Pro Palette solves this with **interpolation**.
+When your color is near a threshold, the library calculates both strategies and smoothly blends them.
+This gives you the best of both worlds: adaptive, intelligent palettes with buttery-smooth transitions.

 ## Installation